pagkly/Zed/Investopedia3/Diluted Earnings per Share (Diluted EPS) What You Should Know.md

 EPS is reported on a company's income statement, and only public companies are required to report it.
 In their earnings reports, companies report both primary and diluted EPS, but the focus is generally on the more conservative diluted EPS measure.
 Dilutive EPS is considered a conservative metric because it indicates a worst-case scenario in terms of EPS.

 It is unlikely that everyone holding options, warrants, convertible preferred shares, etc. would convert their shares simultaneously.
-However, if things go well, there is a good chance that all options and [convertibles](https://www.investopedia.com/terms/c/convertibles.asp) will be converted into [common stock](https://www.investopedia.com/terms/c/commonstock.asp).
+However, if things go well, there is a good chance that all options and [[convertibles]](https://www.investopedia.com/terms/c/convertibles.asp) will be converted into [[common stock]](https://www.investopedia.com/terms/c/commonstock.asp).

-A large difference between a company's basic EPS and diluted EPS can indicate high potential [dilution](https://www.investopedia.com/terms/d/dilution.asp) for the company's shares, an unappealing attribute according to most analysts and investors.
+A large difference between a company's basic EPS and diluted EPS can indicate high potential [[dilution]](https://www.investopedia.com/terms/d/dilution.asp) for the company's shares, an unappealing attribute according to most analysts and investors.
 For example, company A has $9 billion outstanding shares.
 There is a $0.10 difference between its basic EPS and diluted EPS.
 While $0.10 seems insignificant, it equates to $900 million in value not available to investors.

 ## Example of Diluted Earnings per Share